yapa5475/react-todo-list/README.md

 1. `npm install --save-dev vite vitest`
 2. `npm run test --debug`
-3. may hve to also run `npm install --save-dev jest@29 jest-environment-jsdom@29`
+3. may have to also run

+`npm install --save-dev jest@29 jest-environment-jsdom@29`

 4. may also have to install babel

 `npm install --save-dev @babel/preset-react`

 `npm install --save-dev @babel/core @babel/preset-env`
-3. once App.test.jsx runs, click 'a' to run all tests

 For code coverage, run `npm test --coverage`